Christmas Dinner Tradition in Salina

 Volunteers are gearing up for another Bill Fekas Family Christmas Dinner.

-Fekas tells KSAL News that Salina businessman Dean Evans told him to get the ball rolling and he would pay the bill, “Dean said go ahead and then I said, now what did I get into?”
+Fekas told KSAL News that Salina businessman Dean Evans told him to get the ball rolling and he would pay the bill, “Dean said go ahead and then I said, now what did I get into?”

-Fekas, with the help of a small army of volunteers, has been preparing a turkey dinner with all the trimmings for three decades now for a gathering that has grown from serving about 30 people the first year to over 4,400 in 2015.
+Fekas, with the help of a small army of volunteers, has been preparing a turkey dinner with all the trimmings for over 30 years for a gathering that has grown from serving about 30 people the first year to over 4,400 last year.

+Among other things they are preparing over 200 turkeys, a half-ton of mashed potatoes, and stuffing made from over 800 loaves of bread.

 Fekas points to his helpers as the key to getting things ready to eat on Christmas Day, and applauds those who help buy the groceries.
-“We really need some donations to pay the bills right now.”
+“We really need some donations to pay the bills,” he said.

 Those who want to send a check can mail it to : Bill Fekas Family Christmas Dinner, PO Box 2173 Salina Kansas 67401.